zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_partition.rst

 state
   The desired state for the partition.
 All states are fully idempotent within the limits of the properties that can be changed:

-  * ``absent``: Ensures that the partition does not exist in the specified CPC.
+  \* \ :literal:`absent`\ : Ensures that the partition does not exist in the specified CPC.

-  * ``stopped``: Ensures that the partition exists in the specified CPC, has the specified properties, and is in one of the inactive statuses ('stopped', 'terminated', 'paused', 'reservation-error').
+  \* \ :literal:`stopped`\ : Ensures that the partition exists in the specified CPC, has the specified properties, and is in one of the inactive statuses ('stopped', 'terminated', 'paused', 'reservation-error').

-  * ``active``: Ensures that the partition exists in the specified CPC, has the specified properties, and is in one of the active statuses ('active', 'degraded').
+  \* \ :literal:`active`\ : Ensures that the partition exists in the specified CPC, has the specified properties, and is in one of the active statuses ('active', 'degraded').

-  * ``facts``: Returns the partition properties and the properties of its child resources (HBAs, NICs, and virtual functions).
+  \* \ :literal:`facts`\ : Returns the partition properties and the properties of its child resources (HBAs, NICs, and virtual functions).

   | **required**: True
   | **type**: str